 As shown in the flow chart above, our work usually begins with one or more FASTQ file(s) of deeply-sequenced samples.
 After preliminary quality control using FASTQC, we align the reads to the reference genome, e.g., using bowtie2.
 The standard output of bowtie2 (and other mapping tools) is in the form of sorted and indexed BAM files that provide the common input and starting point for all subsequent deepTools analyses.
 We then use deepTools to assess the quality of the aligned reads:

-computeGCbias).
+- GC-bias check (computeGCBias).
 Many sequencing protocols require several rounds of PCR-based DNA amplification, which often introduces notable bias, due to many DNA polymerases preferentially amplifying GC-rich templates.
 Depending on the sample (preparation), the GC-bias can vary significantly and we routinely check its extent.
-In case we need to compare files with different GC biases, we use the correctGCbias module to match the GC bias.
+When we need to compare files with different GC biases, we use the correctGCBias module.
 See the paper by Benjamini and Speed for many insights into this problem.

 Once we’re satisfied with the basic quality checks, we normally convert the large BAM files into a leaner data format, typically bigWig. bigWig files have several advantages over BAM files, mainly stemming from their significantly decreased size: